 Instagram followers: 6.3 Million

-More commonly recognised as the inspiration behind the beauty brand Farsali, Farah Dhukai began work as an Instagram blogger back in 2012, gaining widespread popularity as a “local internet grandma”.
+More commonly recognized as the inspiration behind the beauty brand Farsali, Farah Dhukai began work as an Instagram blogger back in 2012, gaining widespread popularity as a “local internet grandma”.
 She features a variety of DIY makeup and skincare routines made from homemade ingredients.

 Instagram followers: 186K

-This beauty bigwig is the founder of an online beauty community – Tinted that seeks to foster anyone who feels underrepresented in the current state of the beauty industry.
+This beauty bigwig is the founder of an online beauty community – Tinted, that seeks to foster anyone who feels underrepresented in the current state of the beauty industry.
 Credited in bringing South Asians into the conversation of inclusivity, Deepica encourages “all shades in between” to #livetinted with her.